EagleJinWt/YAMCS/README.md

 ---

 ## Buffer Klipper Intigration (Probalbly he most technical part of this project)
 The Mellow LLL Filament buffer uses it's own controller, and cannot talk to klipper directly.
 However, it have two buttons that handles the manual "Feed" and "Retract" feature.
 We can use this feature to integrate it into Klipper.
 Since klipper/MCU-in-general can't control whether a pin can conduct with another pin, we can't simulate buttons on MCU.
 But we can use two mosfets, and it will perfectly simulate a "Button".
 Basically, a mosfet have 3 pins, a Gate(G), a Drain(D), and a Source(S).
 When a voltage higher than a certain threshold is applied between G and S, the D and S will conduct, exactly how buttons works, just in a controlled way.

----
+I might release a PCB for that, since leave the mosfet hanging in the air is not the best solution.

 ### Simplified Flow
 1. Identify the two physical buttons on the buffer PCB (`feed` / `retract`).